LibrariesHacked/projects-librarydata/README.md

 What it is
 ----------

-Library Data is a project to display various instances of library data, primarily around UK public libraries.
+Library Data is a project to display various examples of library data, primarily from UK public libraries.

-These projects have been reliant on various individuals in library services who've made them possible by either collecting the data, or making it available.
-These people are listed as part of the site content, as well as in the project list in this readme.
+These projects have been reliant on various individuals in library services who've made them possible by either collecting data, or making it available.
+See below for details.

 Projects
 --------